waggle-sensor/edgeprocessor-v1/image/pipeline/mask_rcnn/README.md

 ### Tensorflow on armv7l:

-[Tensorflow supports only 64bit Ubuntu system](https://www.tensorflow.org/install/install_linux).
+Tensorflow does not support binaries for armv7l officially -- [Tensorflow binaries support 64bit Ubuntu / Windows / Mac system](https://www.tensorflow.org/install/install_linux).
 Also to install it on armv7l, it needs to use bazel to build source codes directly.
 Moreover, [Tensorflow support GPU when the OS is Ubuntu and using Cuda Toolkit 9.0 / cuDNN v7](https://www.tensorflow.org/install/install_linux).

 In other case, [opencv dnn can use tensorflow](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API) in network.